python/mypy/docs/source/command_line.rst

 ``--memory-xml-report DIR``
     TBD

-``--xml-report DIR``
-    TBD

-``--cobertura-xml-report DIR``
-    Causes mypy to generate a Cobertura XML type checking coverage report.

-    You must install the `lxml`_ library to generate this report.

-``--html-report DIR``, ``--xslt-html-report DIR``
-    Causes mypy to generate an HTML type checking coverage report.

-    You must install the `lxml`_ library to generate this report.

 ``--txt-report DIR``, ``--xslt-txt-report DIR``
     Causes mypy to generate a text file type checking coverage report.

     You must install the `lxml`_ library to generate this report.

+``--xml-report DIR``
+    TBD

+Miscellaneous
+*************

 ``--junit-xml JUNIT_XML``
     Causes mypy to generate a JUnit XML test result document with type checking results.
 This can make it easier to integrate mypy with continuous integration (CI) tools.

-Miscellaneous
-*************

 ``--find-occurrences CLASS.MEMBER``
     This flag will make mypy print out all usages of a class member